Bartosz278/Math-Trainer/README.md

   - **Vite**: A fast and modern build tool.

 - **Backend**:
-  - **Java Spring Boot**: Developed by contributors, providing the server-side logic and APIs.
+  - **Java Spring Boot**: providing the server-side logic and APIs.
+  - **Spring Boot Starter Web**: Provides REST APIs for the frontend to consume.
+  - **Spring Boot Starter Security**: Ensures backend security through authentication and authorization.
+  - **Spring Boot Starter Data JPA**: Manages database operations with repositories and entities.
+  - **Spring Boot Starter Test**: Enables testing for backend components.
+  - **Lombok**: Simplifies boilerplate code with annotations like @Getter and @Setter.
+  - **PostgreSQL**: A powerful, open-source relational database system.
+  - **Gson**: A library for converting Java objects to JSON and vice versa.
+  - **JAXB**: Simplifies working with XML data.
+  - **JWT**: Used for securing API endpoints through token-based authentication.
+  - **Dotenv**: Loads environment variables from a .env file into the application.

 ## Project Structure